uncas/Uncas.Automation/Source/Flows/PersonalAssistant/Readme.md

 ## TODOs & Draft notes & thoughts

 Completing ongoing work:
-- Implement sync of documentation (currently it only uses documents that I downloaded in a separate script).
+- Implement sync of documentation (currently it only uses documents that I downloaded in a separate thread).

 Improving functionality:
 - Properly extract email body for all kinds of messages (currently some are missing).